KeyValueSoftwareSystems/react-star-rating-summary/README.md

 		</tr>
 		<tr>
 			<td><code><b>styles?:</b> object</code></td>
-			<td>Provides you with a bunch of callback functions to override the default styles.(refer
+			<td>Provides you with a bunch of style objects and callback functions to override the default styles.(refer
 			<a href="#style-customizations">Style Customizations</a>)
 			<td><code>undefined</code></td>
 		</tr>